angular/angular/aio/content/guide/transition-and-triggers.md

 <code-example path="animations/src/app/hero-list-enter-leave.component.ts" header="src/app/hero-list-enter-leave.component.ts" region="animationdef" language="typescript"></code-example>

-In the above code, you applied the `void` state when the HTML element isn't attached to a view.
+In the preceding code, you applied the `void` state when the HTML element isn't attached to a view.

 {@a enter-leave-view}